genxium/DelayNoMoreUnity/GOROUTINE_TO_ASYNC_TASK.md

 Therefore if we really want to mimic the behaviour with "go Xxx()", the closest way would be [a].

-# Async task in a guaranteed different thread
+# What doesn't switch to another thread immediately
 The following 2 scenarios of using "async task" are equivalent in terms of thread switching.
 ```csharp
 // [c]